bitsbyseb/webchat-project/README.md

 node --run start
 ```

-now, you can visit the project in every device connected to you local network and write messages between your friends or family.
+now, you can visit the project in every device connected to your local network and write messages between your friends or family.